Spanish Reading Stories Books

 What Are The Key Features?

-Adjustable audio speed for story narration to accommodate different proficiency levels
+Adjustable audio speed for story narration.

 How much does it cost?